Risk Management

 Risk management activities

-With the introduction of the Chief Officer System in 2021, we have established a global risk management system for the group centered on the Chief Risk Officer (CRO), allowing us to carry out more effective risk management activities.
+We have established a global risk management system for the group centered on the Chief Risk Officer (CRO), and carry out more effective risk management activities such as through monitoring of the status of risk response by the Board of Directors.

 Businesses, regions, the corporate operation unit and other functions are working together to counter pertinent risks and implement a PDCA (plan-do-check-action) cycle for risk management activities.
 In order to prevent and minimize damage to the wider Toyota Boshoku group, Toyota Boshoku strives to identify and manage risks in an integrated manner, and share risks within the group.